-In Kumamoto Station we first went to the tourist information inside the train station.
-We had to ask there anyway about the location of the bus stop, where the bus (Sanko Bus 7) to the ferry terminal of Kumamoto leaves, because from there we would later take a ferry to Shimabara.
-They were very helpful and gave us a timetable of that particular bus, told us that the "Ocean Arrow" ferry, which initially we wanted to take, wouldn't leave that day, but we could take the Kyusho Ferry which would take us 30 minutes longer.
+In Kumamoto Station, we first went to the tourist information inside the train station.
+We had to ask there anyway about the location of the bus stop, where the bus (Sanko Bus 7) to the ferry terminal of Kumamoto leaves because from there we would later take a ferry to Shimabara.
+They were accommodating and gave us a timetable of that particular bus, told us that the "Ocean Arrow" ferry, which initially we wanted to take, wouldn't leave that day, but we could take the Kyusho Ferry which would take us 30 minutes longer.
 It is cheaper and goes from 7 a.m. to 7.10 p.m. every one or two hours.
 Anyway, half an hour didn't really make a big difference.
 They also gave us a ferry timetable and told us the location of the bus stop (you take the east exit of the station where you see the tram and cross the big street and go right).
 So we had done our preparation for the onward journey and put our luggage into the lockers inside the Kumamoto Train Station and went to the tram station in front of the train station.
-We had already seen online, that it's just a few tram stations to Kumamoto Castle up north and so we got into the tram and off we go.
+We had already seen online, that it's just a few tram stations to Kumamoto Castle up north and so we got into the tram, and off we go.
 Inside the tram was a tram plan in English, so we saw we had seven stations to go until Kumamoto Castle/City Hall Station (Stop number 10), which they also announced in English, so there was no way we would miss our stop.

 After about an hour we reached the ferry port of Shimabara.
-From there we walked about five minutes to the small train station (Shimabaragaiko), got a cheap ticket (1 Euro) inside the train from the nice conductor and went on for three stations to Shimabara Station, before we walked to our nearby hotel for the next two nights, the Shimabara Station Hotel.
+From there we walked about five minutes to the small train station (Shimabaragaiko), got a cheap ticket (1 Euro) inside the train from the conductor and went on for three stations to Shimabara Station before we walked to our nearby hotel for the next two nights, the Shimabara Station Hotel.
 The hotel is centrally located, nearby the train station, the bus station and some attractions.
 It's also relatively cheap.
-The only thing it's lacking is an onsen, which we already got used to and were looking forward to relax after a long journey.
+The only thing it's lacking is an onsen, which we already got used to and were looking forward to relaxing after a long journey.
 Still, our room had a fantastic view of the main attraction, Shimabara Castle, was clean and comfortable and also had a foot massage machine, which was very welcomed.